Geitenkaas/VirtualDirector/README.md

 # License and collaboration opportunities

 The platform is released under an [MIT License](https://github.com/Geitenkaas/VirtualDirector/blob/main/LICENSE) that requires attribution to the orignal developers ([Boyd Branch](https://www.boydbranch.com/) & [Piotr Mirowski](https://piotrmirowski.com)) for any public use of the software.
-Commercial use of the software requires purchase of a professional Touchdesigner license (https://derivative.ca/UserGuide/TouchDesigner_Commercial).
+Commercial use of the software requires purchase of a [professional Touchdesigner license](https://derivative.ca/UserGuide/TouchDesigner_Commercial).
 VirtualDirector was developed as part of a research project carried out at the University of Kent and is made publically available here for other researchers and performers to use free of charge (and also free of technical support :-) ).
 We only ask for notification of how it is being used and attribution if used for public performance.
 We are enthusiastic collaborators, so also welcome any interest in further developing the project.

 All code is copyright (c) 2020-2021 Boyd Branch (username Geitenkaas).
 Additional code contributions by Piotr Mirowski.